nidin/as3-virtual-keyboard/README.md

  */

-This program is written in Action Script 3 and released under the GNU Lesser General Public License, version 3.0 (LGPL-3.0).
+This program is written in Action Script 3 and released under MIT License